13 July 2021

 Thomas Scot’s early life is scantily documented, and he only really enters the public sphere in the 1640s.
-A staunch Parliamentarian, he was elected MP for Aylesbury in 1645 and became a prominent member of the Council of State during the Commonwealth, where he was given particular responsibility for setting up a government intelligence agency.
-He opposed the establishment of the Protectorate, regarding it as a sell–out, but after its collapse in the spring of 1659 he again wielded considerable political influence.
+A staunch Parliamentarian, he was elected MP for Aylesbury in 1645.
+He became a prominent member of the Council of State during the Commonwealth, where he was given particular responsibility for setting up a government intelligence agency.
+He opposed the establishment of the Protectorate, regarding it as a sell–out, but after its collapse in the spring of 1659, he again wielded considerable political influence.

 Thomas Scot was a man of intelligence, ability and influence, and the importance of his contribution to Interregnum politics is not in question.
 Whether his connection with Emmanuel should be considered a credit to the college, though, or a blot upon its escutcheon, must be a matter of opinion.

 Amanda Goode, College ArchivistBack to All Blog Posts